LaboratoryOpticsBiosciences/FLUTE/README.md

 <div align="center">
 <img src="icons/Demonstration.PNG" align="center">

-*Colourmap with region selection, phase lifetime colourmap, modulation lifetime colourmap, and fraction colourmap of the same data.
+*Colormaps of the same data with cursor selection, phase lifetime contrast, modulation lifetime contrast and distance from a known molecular species.
 Scale bar is 150 um.*
 </div>

 <p align="right">(<a href="#top">back to top</a>)</p>